 Virginia Haufler is Associate Professor in the Department of Government and Politics at the University of Maryland, College Park and is affiliated with the Center for International Development and Conflict Management.
 Her research focuses on the changing nature of governance in the global political economy, especially the role of transnational corporations and corporate social responsibility.
-Her current research examines how transnational regulation of the private sector addresses issues of conflict and corruption.
+Her current projects examine the role of the private sector in conflict prevention and climate change commitments.

 Recent Public Activities: